Surgical Critical Care: Hemodynamic Monitoring

 - Diastolic Runoff – Decline During Diastole

-- Decreased Systolic Blood Pressure
+- Pressure Changes:- Decreased Systolic Blood Pressure

 - Increased Diastolic Blood Pressure